Class Visits FAQ

 Does the library have a computer classroom that can be reserved by classes?

 Brooklyn Public Library's colorful Kidsmobile, a children's library on wheels, visits schools, child care centers, Headstart, afterschool programs and community events.
-Click here to schedule a Kidsmobile visit your school.
+Click here to schedule a Kidsmobile visit to your school.

 Does Central Library's Brooklyn Collection offer tours?